Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Physical Symptoms

 Have you ever heard that depression hurts?
 Studies show that our bodies manifest emotional pain into physical pain.
-Your son or daughter could be depressed if they are complaining about frequent headaches, stomach aches, or chronic pain.
+Your son or daughter could be depressed if they are complaining about physical problems like frequent headaches, stomach aches, or chronic pain.
 They could be going to the nurse and/or doctor’s office more often.
 Don’t miss this common symptom that accompanies the emotional pain of depression.

 Depression can impact physical activity and diet.
 It is not surprising then that depression can impact weight.